JonnyWalker/PySNES/README.md

 PySNES
 A SNES Emulator and Emulator Tutorial in Python

+*This is work in progress*

+- documentation:
+   tutorial for teaching purpose
+- venv/pysnes:
-$python pySNES ROM.smc
+   the emulator.
+Run $python pySNES ROM.smc

-Work in progress
-Documentation/Tutorial: /pysnes/doc (german)